manikandansarvesh/mobileframeworkBDD/README.md

 Pre-Requisties

- 	 1.Change the platformName, udid, deviceName in 	initializeGlobalParams(),GlobalParams in com.qa.utils;
+ 	 1.Change the platformName, udid, deviceName in
+      initializeGlobalParams(),GlobalParams in com.qa.utils;
- 	 2.Based on the operating system change the behaviour in start 	server(),ServerManger class
+ 	 2.Based on the operating system change the behaviour in
+      startserver(),ServerManger class
      Ex: For Windows —>WindowsGetAppiumService() and
 			 Mac —>MacGetAppiumService()
-    For Mac users configure your java,Android and Appium path to ignore Error : neither android_home nor android_sdk_root environment 	variable was exported
+    For Mac users configure your system java,Android and Appium path to ignore Error : neither android_home nor android_sdk_root environment variable was exported

 Command to execute this project
    ⁃ mvn test

 To obtain PMD Results
   ⁃	 mvn compile site
   ⁃	 mvn pmd:pmd pmd:cpd